Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Classes/The Pararomantic.md

 Whenever you put yourself or somebody else in serious danger in order to conceal the truth about you and your Guide, mark experience.

-**Bond Abuse**: Whenever you do something to abuse the bond with your Guide, like acting against them, or not giving them enough attention, roll +Charm:
+**Bond Abuse**: Whenever you do something to abuse the bond with your Guide, like acting against them, or not giving them enough attention, roll [[+Charm]]:

 -   On 10+, your action has no effect beyond the exchange of some angry words.